 Forensic anthropology has proven to be a very useful tool for human rights investigation, if at times controversial.
 The approach pioneered in that first mission to Argentina was subsequently standardized by the Minnesota Lawyers Human Rights Committee (now The Advocates for Human Rights).
 Their “Minnesota Protocol” provides detailed instructions for conducting forensic autopsies and analysis of skeletal remains and has been adopted by the UN as part of a Manual on prevention and investigation of extra-legal executions.

 The AAAS is no longer directly involved in forensic investigations, but the forensic units it helped establish in Argentina and Guatemala continue their work and have assisted with investigations in Haiti and elsewhere.
 Forensic analysis is now a standard component in the toolkit for human rights investigation, and it has proved an important source of evidence about such human rights atrocities as the massacre at Srebrenica.
-Physicians for Human Rights maintains an ongoing program in forensics and human rights, including online training in human identification and DNA analysis.
+Physicians for Human Rights maintains an ongoing program in forensics and human rights, including crime scene documentation, collecting evidence of sexual violence and exhumations.

 For more information: